nhsconnect/FHIR-NRLS-API/pages/nrl_interaction/interactions/api_interaction_update.md

 summary: To support the update of NRL pointers.
 ---

-{% include custom/fhir.reference.nonecc.html resource="NRL-DocumentReference-1" resourceurl="https://fhir.nhs.uk/STU3/StructureDefinition/NRL-DocumentReference-1" fhirlink="[DocumentReference](https://www.hl7.org/fhir/STU3/documentreference.html), [Parameters](https://www.hl7.org/fhir/STU3/parameters.html)" content="User Stories" %}
+{% include custom/fhir.reference.nonecc.html NHSDProfiles="[Spine-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/Spine-OperationOutcome-1)" HL7Profiles="[Parameters](https://www.hl7.org/fhir/STU3/parameters.html)" %}

 ## Update

 Provider interaction to support the update of NRL pointers.
-The update functionality will be used in cases where a provider wishes to update a pointer status value, changing it from `current` to `entered-in-error`.
+The update functionality will be used in cases where a provider wishes to change a pointer's status from `current` to `entered-in-error`.
 The `update` interaction is a FHIR RESTful [patch](https://www.hl7.org/fhir/STU3/http.html#patch) interaction.

 ## Prerequisites